Henri Stierlin

 Henri Stierlin (2 April 1928 – 10 September 2022) was a Swiss journalist and writer of popular works on art and architectural history.

 Education

 Stierlin was born in Alexandria, Egypt.
 He studied Classics with Law at the Universities of Lausanne and Zurich.
 He achieved Bachelor of Arts (Law) whilst at Lausanne in 1954.
 He also studied Theory of Art History, at Grenoble University in 1977–1978, writing a dissertation on the Symbolic Nature of the Persian Mosque.

 Journalistic career

 Stierlin was a columnist in art-history, and editor at the Swiss newspaper Tribune de Geneve from 1955 to 1962, and a radio journalist at Radio Suisse in 1957 (cultural programs.)
 An editor for Rizzoli.
 In 1963 he became general editor of the Swiss magazine Radio-TV and architectural editor of the journal Werk-Œuvre in 1972.
 He was made a Knight of the Legion of Honour in 2004.

+In his 2009 book Le buste de Néfertiti : Une imposture de l'égyptologie?
+(The Bust of Nefertiti – an Egyptology Fraud?) he argued that the famous Nefertiti bust in Berlin is a fake.